Skip to Main Content

 Low-light and infrared cinematography for your Icelandic production.

+Here is how this works in practice.
 Night vision filming uses specialized infrared and low-light camera systems to capture footage where conventional cameras fail.
-In Iceland, this technique is essential for documenting elusive wildlife—Arctic foxes in the Westfjords, Atlantic puffins on the Westman Islands, and humpback whales in Húsavík Bay—as well as for capturing the legendary aurora borealis across pristine dark skies from Vatnajökull to Snæfellsnes.
+In Iceland, this technique is key for logging elusive wildlife—Arctic foxes in the Westfjords, Atlantic puffins on the Westman Islands, and humpback whales in Húsavík Bay—as well as for capturing the legendary aurora borealis across pristine dark skies from Vatnajökull to Snæfellsnes.

-We source night vision and infrared camera packages through Reykjavik rental partners and Truenorth Post, and coordinate experienced crews familiar with the Ring Road, highland F-roads, and the Westfjords.
-Our team works alongside Film in Iceland and the Environment Agency to secure permits for filming in Þingvellir, Vatnajökull National Park, and other protected fragile landscapes.
+Here is the short of it.
+We source night vision and infrared camera packages through Reykjavik rental partners and Truenorth Post.
+Set up skilled crews familiar with the Ring Road, highland F-roads, and the Westfjords.
+Our team works alongside Film in Iceland.
+The Environment Agency to secure permits for filming in Þingvellir, Vatnajökull National Park, and other covered fragile landscapes.

 Capabilities